Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/441/october-20.md

 Sunday morning, we woke up but took our time to get packed up.
 Our friends enjoyed some hot breakfast while the children played even more after having already played the night before.

-It was fun to be hiking with another family for once, and we enjoyed each others company while we hiked along underneath a pair of hot air balloons.
+It was fun to be hiking with another family for once, and we enjoyed each others' company while we hiked along underneath a pair of hot air balloons.

 We got started and we were hiking in the woods, slowly climbing up and out of Volvic.
 The trail was a nice jaunt in the forest, and I was pleased to see that the mud I had anticipated was covered by a solid covering of leaves.